 - Check labels.
 'Alcohol-free' doesn't mean 'calorie-free' or 'sugar-free'

-- The lowest-calorie AF beers (brands like UNTLD) come in under 10 calories per 100ml
+- The lowest-calorie AF beers (brands like UNLTD) come in well under 30 calories per 100ml

 Watch for traps: